ssshake/richardbettridge.com/README.md

 > About Richard Bettridge

-This project is my Portfolio / Resume and in itself a demonstration of my capabilities.

-I have many projects and websites on the go and the aim of this project is to compile it all into one compelling list.
+I have many projects and websites and the aim of this project is to compile it all into one compelling list.

 I use animations, live demonstrations and audio commentary to engage the viewer.